Casey Pierro-Zabotel

-Casey Pierro-Zabotel (born November 8, 1988) is a Canadian professional ice hockey centre who is currently an unrestricted free agent.
-He most recently played for the Adirondack Thunder of the ECHL.
+Casey Pierro-Zabotel (born November 8, 1988) is a Canadian former professional ice hockey centre.
 He was drafted by the Pittsburgh Penguins in the 2007 NHL Entry Draft, 80th overall, out of the British Columbia Hockey League (BCHL).
 Playing major junior with the Vancouver Giants of the Western Hockey League (WHL), he set franchise single-season records in 2008–09 with 79 assists and 115 points, en route to a Bob Clarke Trophy as the league's leading scorer.

 Playing career

-Undrafted by a WHL team, Pierro-Zabotel began his junior hockey career with the Merritt Centennials of the Junior A British Columbia Hockey League (BCHL) in 2004–05.
+Undrafted by a Western Hockey League (WHL) team, Pierro-Zabotel began his junior hockey career with the Merritt Centennials of the Junior A British Columbia Hockey League (BCHL) in 2004–05.
 He produced at a near point-per-game pace in his second season with the Centennials before dominating the league in 2006–07, his draft year, with 51 goals, 65 assists and 116 points in 55 games.
 Going into the 2007 NHL Entry Draft, Pierro-Zabotel was ranked 75th among North American skaters by NHL Central Scouting, up from 87th in their mid-term rankings.
-He would be taken in the third round, 80th overall, by the Pittsburgh Penguins.
+He was ultimately drafted in the third round, 80th overall, by the Pittsburgh Penguins.

-Set to make the jump from Junior A to college hockey for Michigan Tech in 2007–08, he was deemed ineligible to play for the first semester by the NCAA for academic reasons.
-As a result, Pierro-Zabotel instead signed with the Memorial Cup defending champions, Vancouver Giants of the WHL, in November 2007.
+Set to make the jump from Junior A to college hockey for Michigan Technological University in 2007–08, he was deemed ineligible to play for the first semester by the National Collegiate Athletic Association (NCAA) for academic reasons.
+As a result, Pierro-Zabotel instead signed with the Memorial Cup defending champions, the Vancouver Giants of the WHL, in November 2007.
 He scored his first WHL goal on November 24 against the Medicine Hat Tigers and tallied 48 points in 49 games for the Giants in his major junior rookie season.